 Efforts to professionalize state and local police forces are also encouraging.
-California and North Carolina among the states, and Chicago among the cities especially deserve mention in this connection, as does the FBI's National Police Academy.
-Mention should also be made of the employment of Negroes as police officers in some two-score southern cities, and of a growing tendency of southern courts to see that the law is enforced impartially and equal justice done to all.
+California and North among the states, and Chicago among the cities especially deserve mention in this connection, as does the courts to see that the law is enforced impartially and equal justice done to all.

+FBI's National Police Academy.
+Mention should also be made of the employment of Negroes as police officers in some two-score southern cities, and of a growing tendency of southern